Whether you’re a history buff, nature lover, or avid sportsman there’s something for everyone in Scenic Havana.

 10 minutes northwest of Havana on Highways 78 and 97.
 This still-developing refuge system features the Frank Bellrose Nature Trail along the Spoon River.

-Adjacent to the National Wildlife Refuge and Dickson Mounds Museum.
+The Nature Conservancy is adjacent to the National Wildlife Refuge and Dickson Mounds Museum.
 At 6,700 acres, this model project is one of the largest natural floodplain restorations in the country and an anchor project for conserving the biological diversity of the Illinois River.